- Our College

-Classrooms are bright and light-filled spaces where the academic and creative domains of learning are facilitated by teachers who know each student well, and support her through a diverse range of learning experiences.
-Classrooms are well resourced with the latest learning technologies and state-of-the-art teaching aids, including interactive whiteboards, an extensive computer network and one-to-one iPads.
+The classrooms are bright, light-filled spaces where both academic and creative domains of learning are facilitated by teachers who know each student deeply and support her continual growth, through a diverse range of learning experiences.
+Classrooms are well resourced with the latest learning technologies and state-of-the art teaching aids, including interactive whiteboards, an extensive computer network and a one-to-one iPad program.

-A stunning central library interfaces with communal piazzas and outdoor areas where our students have the opportunity to construct, research and reflect.
-There are spaces for quiet times and listening, and integrated spaces that enable social relationships and collaboration.
+A stunning central library interfaces with communal piazzas and outdoor areas where our students have the opportunity to construct, research, experiment, create and reflect.
+There are spaces for quiet reading and listening, and integrated spaces for active engagement and collaboration.
+Our newest addition, GenMakes, is a space where students can create and explore a range of hands on learning activities including innovative technologies and the creative arts.
+The Grange Hill Library is a hub of activity and learning both before and during the school day.

 Year 5 and 6 students make the transition to the d'houet Building, where a purpose built and flexible learning space awaits them.
 Like Grange Hill, this four-level building offers diverse possibilities for learning and enables the students to develop both independent and collaborative working skills.
 Students have access to a number of specialist spaces such as science labs, art rooms and the library, as well as shared learning spaces for quiet study.